winnie1994/spark/docs/docs/spark-viewpoint.md

 ## `autoPoll()`

-This is called automatically by `ForgeRenderer`, there is no need to call it!
-The method cannot be private because then ForgeRenderer would not be able to call it.
+This is called automatically by `SparkRenderer`, there is no need to call it!
+The method cannot be private because then SparkRenderer would not be able to call it.

-## `ForgeViewpoint.EMPTY_TEXTURE`
+## `SparkViewpoint.EMPTY_TEXTURE`

 If you need an empty `THREE.Texture` to use to initialize a uniform that is updated via `onTextureUpdated(texture)`, this static texture can be handy.